ledezmaluism/snow/README.md

-# SNLO

-S - Nonlinear Optics
+# SNLO: S. Nonlinear Optics Package.

 The S stands for any or more of the following: super, second order, software for, etc.